michielbrink/bluetooth_serial-time/README.md

-This script send the time to my clock
+klok.py send the time to my clock

 weather
 --------